LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** "recent"

-**Description:** Specifies which measured emissions rate to use to identify which candidate sites to follow up at if individual sites have multiple independent measurements that have accumulated in the candidate flag pool.
-If the _follow\_up.delay_ is not zero, crews can survey the site several times before flagging the site.
-If this value is set to _recent_, the most recent site measurement will be used to check follow-up threshold and proportion.
-If the value is set to _max_, the highest emissions rate will be used.
-If the value is set to _average_ the average emissions from all surveys will be used.
+**Description:** Specifies which measured emission rates to utilize when identifying flagged candidate sites for follow-up.
+This is relevant for individual sites that have had multiple independent measurements in the given period where the candidate flagged site pool has been accumulating.
+The following are the 3 options available for this parameter:

+- `recent`(default): The most recent measurement for a given site in the "flagged pool" will be used to check the follow-up threshold and proportion.
+- `max`: The highest measured emission rates will be used.
+- `average`: The average emission from all surveys for a given site will be used.

-**Notes on acquisition:** No data acquisition required.
+**Notes on acquisition:** N/A

-**Notes of caution:** N/A
+**Notes of caution:** If the [follow\_up.delay](#delay-follow_up) is not zero, crews may survey a given site multiple times, adding to the candidate flagged site pool.
+This parameter becomes especially relevant in stationary deployments or any methods involving frequent deployments.

 #### &lt;sort_by_rate&gt;